What is baricitinib?

 You might experience side effects with your treatment.
-Contact your doctor if you have any concerns about possible side effects.
+Tell your doctor if you notice side effects that you think are caused by this medicine.
 Many side effects disappear when baricitinib treatment is stopped.

-- Blood test abnormalities are common.
+- Blood test abnormalities.
 This can include an increase in some blood components such as platelets and a decrease in others such as two types of white cells and haemoglobin, causing mild anemia.
 If baricitinib is ceased the blood usually returns to normal.

 - Blood counts: Although abnormalities are usually mild sometimes baricitinib will cause a severe abnormality of your liver or blood.